|Terrahawks - Behind The Scenes Special|

 |The ZEAF - Zelda Earth Atmosphere Fighter|

-attacked Mars, and then the Earth, using a fleet of large
+Zelda attacked Mars, and then the Earth, using a fleet of

-space cruisers that could interlock with a central hub to
+large space cruisers that could interlock with a central

-form her base of operations.
-These ships moved through
+hub to form her base of operations.
+These ships moved

-space at a fairly slow speed, in a similar manner to the
+through space at a fairly slow speed, in a similar manner

-effects shots in the earlier series 'Space: 1999' that
+to the effects shots in the earlier series 'Space:

-more nimble, craft - and so the ZEAF was created.
+called for smaller, more nimble, craft - and so the ZEAF

 Designed and built by John Lee, it was constructed around a hollow tube that slotted over a rotating rod on stage.
 This, in conjunction with the camera tracking quickly towards, or away from it, gave the impression of great speed.
 This model gave Special Effects director Steven Begg the opportunity to inject more energy into his SFX work and get a more 'Star Wars' feel to the show.